bitcoinrent/Source-code/README.md

 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable. (https://github.com/bitcoinrent/bitcoinrent/tags) are created regularly to indicate new official, stable release versions of BitcoinRent Core.
+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable. (http://www.bitcoinrentofficial.org/download/) for stable release versions of BitcoinRent Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).